 In general, assignments with more than one week to complete can be done successfully with proper management and planning and only warrant an accommodation when an unexpected disability related episode occurs that prevents the student from following through, regardless of how much the student got done prior to that time.

 Unexpected illness or injury, recent diagnosis, onset or change in condition may warrant a withdrawal or incomplete from a course.
 In those cases, the school process should be followed.

 Students must factor in the reality of their own personal situation and use time effectively to complete assignments.
-Taking a heavy course load, having a job outside of school or other family commitments do not justify allowing an accommodation even if they have a diagnosed disability that may otherwise support this accommodation.
+Heavy course loads, outside employment, or other family commitments are not considered when determining reasonable accommodations.

 Some instructors allow all students in their class more time than they believe is needed for students to complete assignments and/or exams.
 For example, an instructor gives an assignment they believe should only take two days to complete but allows students three days.
 If all students in the class are provided “extended time” or buffer time to complete assignments, legal guidance suggests that it would be discriminatory not to provide the extended time in addition to the time given to all students in the course.